oxyno-zeta/s3-proxy/README.md

 - OpenID Connect Authentication support
 - Multiple OpenID Connect Provider support
 - Bucket mount point configuration with hostname and multiple path support
-- Authentication by path on each bucket
+- Authentication by path and http method on each bucket
 - Prometheus metrics
+- Allow to publish files on S3 bucket
+- Allow to delete files on S3 bucket

 ## Configuration